seb7887/react-performance/react-performance.md

 `immer` is a tiny package that allows you to work with immutable state in a more convenient way.
 It is based on the `copy-on-write` mechanism.

 The basic idea is that you will apply all your changes to a temporarily draftState, which is a proxy of the currentState.
-Once all your mutations are completed, Immer will produce the nextState based on the mutations to the draft state.
+Once all your mutations are completed, `immer` will produce the nextState based on the mutations to the draft state.
 This means that you can interact with your data by simply modifying it while keeping all the benefits of immutable data.

 ```typescript
 import { produce } from 'immer';